 - learning supports

 In order to consider learner training as a Literacy and Basic Skills delivery service, we need to view it in the context of the Ontario Adult Literacy Curriculum Framework (OALCF).
-We therefore need to have a general understanding of that framework.
-The next section provides a brief overview of the OALCF.
-Those who are already familiar with the OALCF or who have read about it in other Literacy Basics modules may choose to skip this section.
+We therefore need to have a general understanding of that framework which CLO has provided in the Service Delivery OALCF module.